bright/new-www/content/blog/eye-on i.md

 > Renders as italic text style

-and it is group under “Font style elements” (same as 'b' from one of the previous myths)
+and it is group under “Font style elements” (same as 'b' from one of the previous myths).

 The `<i>` tag is often compared to `<em>`, which is regarded as "`<i>` with semantic meaning”.
 This comparison, while popular, isn’t entirely accurate.